hochschule-augsburg/SQL-Train/docs/arc42/07_deployment_view.md

 ## Test Setup

-For most test no extra configurtation is needed because they run with the sqlite.
+For most test no extra configuration is needed because they run with the sqlite.
 For the pg_stud api a database for students is needed.
 To simplify this use the environment variables defining the PG_TEST conninfo.